pingcap/community/governance/sig-charter-template.md

 ## Other Regulation Process

-- Such as code style, submission specification, PR Description template, etc.
 - Organize and guide SIG internal and external personnel, precipitation learning materials and video
 - Organize regular weekly meetings and keep a record
 - Organize task assignment and time planning